Microsoft Purview DLP: Breakdown for Tech Leader

 Because data is a critical business asset, a strong DLP strategy helps reduce both accidental leakages, such as a file shared to the wrong audience, and intentional exfiltration by a malicious actor.

-Microsoft Purview DLP is Microsoft’s native data protection capability for finding, monitoring, and helping prevent sensitive information from being shared or moved in risky ways across Microsoft 365 workloads, endpoints, and supported on-premises file shares as well as SharePoint repositories, via the Microsoft Purview scanner.
-It evaluates content against the rules you define, then responds when those conditions are met.
+Microsoft Purview DLP is Microsoft’s native data protection capability for finding, monitoring, and helping prevent sensitive information from being shared or moved in risky ways across Microsoft 365 workloads via the Microsoft Purview scanner.
+In practice, it relies on three core functions:

 First, it inspects content to detect sensitive information types, such as payment card data, government IDs, health information, or custom patterns.